Ferroman/.nvim/README.md

 * Diff preview for changes
 * Intellisense for rust/python/js, code navigation
 * Terminal in floating window for quick commands
-* Fast sorce search with preview
-* Fast file search with fuzzy search
+* Fast source and file search with preview with fuzzy search
 * Quick comment/uncomment

 ## Install